 Danielle McDonough, MSW, LCSW

-I work within an additional organization where I refer youth of all ages to behavioral health care based on their needs.
-If a young child needs PCIT and a colleague at eCounseling Connection is the only provider in the area who has openings and is in network with the family's insurance, I may refer to a colleague within eCounseling Connection.
-If I happened to refer you here, please note I do not receive any financial benefit from referrals made to colleagues at eCounseling Connection or elsewhere.
+I also work within another organization where I refer youth of all ages to behavioral health care based on their needs.
+If a young child needs PCIT and a colleague at eCounseling Connection is the only provider in the area who has openings and is in network with the family’s insurance, I may refer to a colleague within eCounseling Connection.
+If I happened to refer you here, please note that I do not receive any financial benefit from referrals made to colleagues at eCounseling Connection or elsewhere.

 PCIT International